alexfbasa/Practical-OpenShift-for-Developers-course/tutorials/OPENSHIFT.md

 By using Services and Routes, you can effectively manage both internal communication between Pods and external access to your applications in Openshift, providing a seamless experience for your users.

+## Template

+In this lecture, we learned about Templates and Catalogues in Openshift and how they can simplify the deployment process of complex applications by packaging various components into a single template.
+Let's recap the key points:

+1. **Catalogue in Openshift:**
+   When you log in to the Openshift web console, the interface you see with various deployment options is the Catalogue.
+   The Catalogue provides pre-configured templates for deploying applications and services.
+It offers a user-friendly way to deploy applications and stacks without having to manually configure each component.

+2. **Catalogue Items:**
+   Catalogue items are pre-built templates that combine different objects like Build configurations, Deployment configurations, Services, Image Streams, Secrets, and Routes into a fully operational application stack.
+For example, the Django and PostgreSQL catalog item is a combination of various components required for a Django application with a PostgreSQL database.

+3. **Creating a Template:**
+   You can create your own templates by packaging various components required for your application.
+To create a template, you need to create a YAML or JSON file and define the objects and their configurations.
+These objects can include Secrets, Services, Routes, Build configurations, Deployment configurations, Image Streams, and user parameters.

+4. **YAML Structure for a Template:**
+   In the YAML file, define the `apiVersion` as `v1` and `kind` as `template` under `Metadata`.
+Create an array of objects in the `object` section, specifying each component required for your application stack.
+Include sections for:
+   * Secrets;
+   * Services;
+   * Routes;
+   * Build configurations;
+   * Deployment configurations;
+   * Image Streams;
+   * Parameters for user input.

+    template-config.yaml
+    ```yaml
+    apiVersion: 1
+    kind: Template
+    metadata:
+      name: custom-app
+   objects:
+   - apiVersion: v1
+     kind: Secret
+   - apiVersion: v1
+     kind: Service
+   - apiVersion: v1
+     kind: BuildConfig
+   - apiVersion: v1
+     kind: DeploymentConfig
+   - apiVersion: v1
+     kind: ImageStream
+   parameters:
+   - displayName: "Namespace"
+     name: "NAMESPACE"
+    ```
+5. **Parameterizing Templates:**
+   Templates can be parameterized to allow users to input specific values during deployment.
+For example, users can input the application name, namespace, Git repository, etc. These parameters can be defined in the template's YAML file and appear in the input wizard when deploying the template.

+6. **Creating a Template:**
+   After creating the YAML file, you can create the template using the `oc create -f template-config.yaml` command.
+This will make the template available in the Catalogue for easy deployment.

+7. **Using `oc export`:**
+   If you are not sure how to develop the YAML contents for a particular service or component, you can use the `oc export` command to output the YAML configuration.
+You can then modify and parameterize the YAML as needed to create your template.

+Templates and Catalogues in Openshift provide a powerful way to simplify and standardize the deployment process for complex applications, making it easier for developers to deploy fully operational application stacks with just a few clicks in the web console.